 Make sure you are in Edit mode on your dashboard page by clicking on the Edit button in the top menu.

-Click on the Update configuration or Pen button for any Tile, List or Chart widget.
+Click on the Update configuration or Pen button for any of the above mentioned widgets.

 Click on Add a conditions group button to add a condition.

 Click into the first empty field to choose a field to filter on.
 This field can be a Common field or a Design field as found in a form.
 Click on the + symbol to drill down to the relevant fields to use.
 Click on a field to use, for example the Common field, ‘Status’.
 If you want to replace the field with a different one, click on the beside the field name.

 Click on the operator field and choose from a relevant operator to apply, for example Equals, Contains, Is blank, Matches pattern and so on.

 If a time-based field is chosen then a drop-down list of time-related operators become available, for example Is Today, Is Between Days, Is Before Today and so on.

 Depending on the operator chosen, then a value field may be visible where you can either a) type in a value that you want to hone in on, or b) click into the field to drill down to a design field as found in a form.
 In the example below, we are looking for a particular value called ‘completed’ against the Common field, ‘Status’.

 Click on Add condition to add further conditions and group together into an expression using the drop-down list of Boolean operators a) And or b) Or